Kerwood/Ubiquiti-Tools/README.md

 To make the SSH connection, you must specify the login credentials in the script.
 For AP's, it is specifyed site login.
 You will find it in "Settings -> Site" at the bottom, "Device Password".
 Put your curser in the password field to reveal it.
 And for other non-controlled devices, like the NanBeam, it is login to the actual device.

+My experience is that the ping sweep works better, if the computer you are using, is cabled to the network, instead of using WiFi.

 ### Requirements
  - Linux OS
  - Python 2.7.*